 Dumbo made me sad.
 As I sat on a Friday night in a sparsely-populated theater, I realized two things: director Tim Burton will likely never make a great film again and a live-action Disney film (non-Star Wars or Marvel) hasn’t really stood out since 2013’s Saving Mr. Banks.
 What went so wrong?

 That’s a tough question to answer.
 On paper, there’s a lot to like about Dumbo.
-Director Tim Burton brings the circus to life with some lovely candy-colored visuals that often achieve some wonder, as does his frequent collaborator Danny Elfman’s whimsical score.
-Admirably, the remake also constructs a mostly new story around the bare-bones of the original, a far cry from the likes of 2017’s Beauty and the Beast.
+Burton brings the circus to life with some lovely candy-colored visuals that often achieve some wonder.
+Also, frequent collaborator Danny Elfman delivers a whimsical score that fits the movie well.
+The remake also constructs a new story around the original premise, a far cry from the likes of 2017’s Beauty and the Beast.

 Now there’s nothing wrong with using tried-and-true genre tropes, yet they’re supposed to be a template to build on.
-Dozens of talented performers, from Collin Farell to Danny DeVito to Michael Keaton and Eva Green, give their all to their characters, but the arcs do little to establish any reason to care.
-It’s as if Burton has lost his touch for the human that made his films such as Edward Scissorhands and Beetlejuice so special for outsiders.
+Dozens of talented performers give their all to their characters, including Colin Farrell, Danny DeVito, Michael Keaton, and Eva Green.
+But the arcs do little to establish any reason to care.
+It’s as if Burton has lost his human touch that made films like Edward Scissorhands and Beetlejuice so special for outsiders.
 He merely focuses all of his efforts on the visuals, allowing the movie to crawl along on a thin script.

-This kind of “having its cake and eating it too” attitude muddles what would’ve been an above-average movie into a Disney remake that kind of… exists.
+This “having its cake and eating it too” attitude muddles what would’ve been an above-average movie into a Disney remake that kind of… exists.
 It simply exists.
-Dumbo is the type of movie you want to love due to the magic of its lead character and visuals, but ultimately fails to take flight.
+Dumbo is the type of movie you want to love due to the magic of its lead character and visuals but ultimately fails to take flight.

 Dumbo is now in theaters.